Vellutia/currency_converter/README.md

 - [Federick Jonathan](https://github.com/Vellutia)

 If you find this helpful in any way, please consider give me a ★.
-Also, don't forget to follow.